Tanveer7051/StayAnyWhere/README.md

-Sure!
-Here's a full `README.md` tailored to your **StayAnyTime** project, ready to be used in your GitHub repository.

----

 # StayAnyTime

 StayAnyTime is a modern platform that helps users find, rent, and manage vacation properties.
 The platform allows users to search for properties, book them, leave reviews, and contact property owners.
 Built with **Node.js**, **Express**, **MongoDB**, and **EJS**, StayAnyTime offers a seamless experience for vacation planning.